bitrockteam/bitrock-website/src/blog/data-engineering-handling-unreliable-sources.md

 In this article, we dived a bit into the data engineering world, specifically how to handle the data unreliable sources, the majority of the cases in real-world projects.

-We have seen why the stage separation is important in designing a data pipeline and also which properties every "_area_" will hold, this helps us in understanding better what is happening and identifying the potential issues.
+We have seen why the stage separation is important in designing a data pipeline and also which properties every "_area_" will hold; this helps us  understand better what is happening and identify the potential issues.

-Another aspect that we have highlighted is how this technique facilitates the handling of late-arriving data or re-ingesting corrected data in case an issue can be recovered at the source side.
+Another aspect we have highlighted is how this technique facilitates the handling of late-arriving data or re-ingesting corrected data, in case an issue can be recovered at the source side.

 <br />